zlhshn/linux_torvalds/README.md

+# linux_torvalds
+## Project Aim

-**Project about Linux Torvald and page created with HTML and basic CSS**
+*Project about Linux Torvalds and page created with HTML and basic CSS*